fcdoc/doc/en/flashduty/mixin/single_sign_on/authing.md

 brief: Tutorial on Configuring Single Sign-On in Authing
 ---

-# Configuring Single Sign-On in Authing
+# Configuring Single Sign-On and SSO Login in Authing

 Quick Overview
-[Authing](https://www.authing.cn/) is a provider of identity recognition and access control management.
+[Authing](https://www.authing.cn/) is a provider of identity and access management services.
 Through the Authing platform, you can log in to the FlashDuty management console using OIDC, SAML2.0, or CAS protocols

 ## Preparation
 ### 1. Log in or Register for Authing
 - If you are a new user, you need to create a user pool first.
 Follow the prompts to create it
 ### 2. Create an Application
 - Choose a Standard Web Application
-- Fill in the Application Name
+- Enter the Application Name
-- Fill in the Authentication URL (the URL to which users are redirected during SSO login)
+- Enter the Authentication URL (the URL to which users will be redirected during SSO login)

 ![](https://fcdoc.github.io/img/zh/flashduty/mixin/single_sign_on/authing/1.avif)